Is PR the New Hero Marketing Activity? How PR Drives SEO, Trust, Brand Authority, and AI Visibility (with Data-backed Insights)

 SEO, Links, and Why PR Still Matters in Search

-Editorial backlinks are one of the strongest signals search engines use to assess authority.
+Editorial backlinks and brand mentions are among the signals search engines can use when assessing authority and trust.

 According to digital PR research, 48% of backlinks earned through editorial coverage are “follow” links — meaning they contribute directly to SEO authority — far more than typical syndicated or low-value link categories.